adubatl/takehome_template/README.md

 - Set up `/src/services/resend.ts` for emails
 - Used straight up HTML (but I've used react email before)
-- Added error handling for resend being down
+- Added error handling for resend being down (did not test)

 #### ⚠️ Error Handling
 Implement appropriate error handling for scenarios such as the movie not being found or failure to send the email.
 - Added error email and a quick attempt at fuzzy search so something was handled
-- Added error handling for resend being down

 #### 🔄 Configure Inngest
 Maximize the chances of successfully sending the email to the